elasticjava/inbot-es-http-client/README.md

 # Introduction

+Es-http-client is a java client library for interacting with Elasticsearch.

 **Work in progress** I'm currently untangling code and tests related to this codebase from our internal codebase.
 This is an ongoing project.
 The short term goal is to present this stuff at the Elasticsearch meetup end of January 2016.
 Beware, API stability is not a goal until we hit 1.0.
 There will be changes.

 # Features